The drama surrounds Park's friend and informal adviser, Choi Soon-sil, who is accused

 recommended by Choi to bring prosperity and good fortune.

-South Korean presidents are immune from prosecution for anything but insurrection or treason, and Park's term wasn't due to end until 2018.
+Though Choi was arrested, South Korean presidents are immune from prosecution for anything but insurrection or treason, and Park's term wasn't due to end until 2018.

 Calls for her impeachment soon became deafening, and the National Assembly voted in December to strip Park of her executive powers by a vote of 234 to 56.